merri-bek-tech/merri-bek-tech/content/english/get-involved/projects.md

 ### Join a stewardship group

 Each offering we provide to the community needs some care and ongoing maintenance.
 This work is just as valuable as setting up new things.
-You can help steward particular systems tht you're interested in, including ones built by you, or by others.
+You can help steward particular systems that you're interested in, including ones built by you, or by others.

 Stewardship moves at a slower pace than building things.
-Volunteering as a steward is a six-month engagement (or a best effort at that, life changes happen).
+Volunteering as a steward is a six-month engagement (or a best-effort at that, life changes happen).
 It's also hopefully not much work, and we aim to have multiple stewards for all systems so there's no pressure on anyone's shoulders in particular.

 ### Become a member

 Members decide how Merri-bek Tech runs.
-Anyone who has completed a three-month sprint in good standing (has not acted against our code of conduct) is eligible to take up membership, providing they do so within six months.
+Anyone who has completed a three-month sprint in good standing (i.e. has not acted against our code of conduct) is eligible to take up membership, providing they do so within six months.
 Members are also eligible to take on governance roles.

 See: [Membership](/docs/getting-involved/membership)